IgorKhm/MinCov/README.md

 * [Z3](https://github.com/Z3Prover/) ≥4.4.0: follow installation instructions for Python bindings.

 ## Usage
-MinCov is executed by runinng the scrip "./benchmarks/run_all_benchmarks" which runs all the benchmarks in the folder "benchmarks" and produses an output ".csv" output summarising the run.
+MinCov is executed by runinng the script "./benchmarks/run_all_benchmarks" which runs all the benchmarks in the folder "benchmarks" and produses an output ".csv" output summarising the run.

 ## Input file format